4mirul/docs.torqueserver.com/docs/index.md

 # [WIP] Welcome to Torqueserver Docs

+To view the Gist copy of the data, click [4mirul's gists](https://gist.github.com/4mirul)

+This website is built with [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) theme.
 For full documentation visit [mkdocs.org](https://www.mkdocs.org) and [Reference - Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/).

-Emojis can be integrated in Markdown by putting the shortcode of the emoji between two colons.
-If you're using [Twemoji](https://twemoji.twitter.com/) (recommended), you can look up the shortcodes at [Emojipedia](https://emojipedia.org/twitter/)

-## Commands

-- `mkdocs new [dir-name]` - Create a new project.
-- `mkdocs serve` - Start the live-reloading docs server.
-- `mkdocs build` - Build the documentation site.
-- `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.